-The Every Student Succeeds Act requires District OR 1 to provide military recruiters and institutions of higher education access to secondary school students' names, addresses, and telephone listings.
-Parents and secondary students have the right to request that District OR 1-Palmyra High School not provide this information (i.e., not provide the student's name, address, and telephone listing) to military recruiters or institutions of higher education, without their prior written parental consent.
+The No Child Left Behind Act of 2001 requires Palmyra High School to provide military recruiters and institutions of higher education access to secondary school students' names, addresses, and telephone listings.
+Parents and secondary students have the right to request that Palmyra High School not provide this information (i.e., not provide the student's name, address, and telephone listing) to military recruiters or institutions of higher education, without their prior written parental consent.
 Palmyra High School will comply with any such request.